 The general objective for the self-monitoring system is to produce data that is representative, repeatable, reliable, compatible and comparable.
-These characteristics is dependent on the applied measures for quality control and quality assurance throughout the data production chain i.e. volume determination, sampling, sample pretreatment, treatment and analysis, data processing and reporting.
+These characteristics are dependent on the applied measures for quality control and quality assurance throughout the data production chain i.e. volume determination, sampling, sample pretreatment, treatment and analysis, data processing and reporting.

-11.1 Data Collection and Processing
+11.1 Data collection and processing